Transfer Learning for Kernel-based Regression: Simulated Experiments

-We also investigate how the performance of ${\cal A}_h$-TKRR is affected by the number of sources.
-Specifically, we apply all the competitors to Examples 1--3 and vary $|{\cal A}_h|$ from $\{0,1,\ldots,10\}$ in the sense that ${\cal A}_h=\{1,\ldots,|{\cal A}_h|\}$ for $|{\cal A}_h|>0$ and $s$ from $\{0.10,0.15,0.20\}$.
-Each of the scenarios is replicated 100 times and the averaged performance of all the competitors is evaluated by the prediction error, which is summarized in Figure \ref{MSE_h_m}.
 From Figure \ref{MSE_h_m}, we observe that ${\cal A}_h$-TKRR outperforms KRR and ${\cal A}_h$-TKRR-WD in all the scenarios where $|{\cal A}_h|>0$.
 This indicates that the source data can contribute to the transfer learning of the target model, and the debiased step further improves the learning accuracy.
-Moreover, in all the scenarios, the prediction error of ${\cal A}_h$-TKRR decreases as $|{\cal A}_h|$ grows at first, and then flattens out, which closely coincides with the results in Theorem \ref{theorem_1}.
-It is also worthnoting that for the larger $s$, the curves of ${\cal A}_h$-TKRR flatten out earlier, which is also consistent with our theoretical findings.
+Moreover, in all the scenarios, the prediction error of ${\cal A}_h$-TKRR decreases as $|{\cal A}_h|$ grows at first, and then flattens out, which closely coincides with the results in Theorem \ref{thm_ub_Ah_TKRR}.
+It is also worth noting that for the larger $s$, the curves of ${\cal A}_h$-TKRR flatten out earlier, which is also consistent with our theoretical findings.

-To investigate the effect of the target sample size $n_0$, we apply all the competitors to Examples 1–3 and vary $n_0$ from $\{200,500,1000,1500,2000,3000\}$ and $s$ from $\{0.1, 0.15, 0.2\}$.
-We also assume that all the sources are transferable that ${\cal A}_h=\{1,2,\ldots,10\}$.
-Each of the scenarios is replicated 100 times and the averaged performance of all the competitors is evaluated by the prediction error as illustrated in Figure \ref{MSE_h_n}.
-From Figure \ref{MSE_h_n}, it is clear that when $n_0$ is sufficiently large, the numerical performance of ${\cal A}_h$-TKRR is similar to that of KRR.
-Yet, with the decreasing of $n_0$, the advantage of ${\cal A}_h$-TKRR becomes more and more obvious.
-Moreover, the curves of ${\cal A}_h$-TKRR-WD have some significant gaps with those of ${\cal A}_h$-TKRR, which further indicates that the debiasing step is necessary in practice.

-\subsection{Transfer KRR When {${\cal A}_h$} is Unknown}
+\subsection{Transfer KRR when {${\cal A}_h$} is unknown}

 In Section \ref{5.1}, we assume that the transferable sources are known, yet such prior information may not be available in practice.
-In this part, we evaluate the numerical performance of SA-TKRR proposed in Section \ref{sec:det} and compare it to some state-of-the-art competitors, including KRR where only the target data is used, Pooled-TKRR where Algorithm \ref{Al1} is implemented with all sources, D-TKRR where Algorithm \ref{Al1} is implemented with the detection procedure used in \cite{tian2022transfer} and AEW-TKRR where Algorithm \ref{Al2} is implemented using exponential weight aggregation \cite{leung2006information} without the re-train step.
+In this part, we evaluate the numerical performance of SA-TKRR proposed in Section \ref{sec:det} and compare it to some state-of-the-art competitors, including KRR where only the target data are used, Pooled-TKRR where Algorithm \ref{Al1} is implemented with all sources, D-TKRR where Algorithm \ref{Al1} is implemented with the detection procedure used in \cite{tian2022transfer} and AEW-TKRR, where Algorithm \ref{Al2} is implemented using exponential weight aggregation \citep{leung2006information} without the re-train step.